UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

     ( is-surjective-is-connected-map k H)
 ```

-### Maps which are homotopic to dense maps are dense
+### Maps which are homotopic to double negation dense maps are double negation dense

 ```agda
 module _